molpopgen/fwdpy/docs/plugins.rst

        cdef unsigned twoN = 2*pop.popsize() #This is a member function that returns pop.N cdef unsigned extant=0
        for i in range(n):
-	   #Check that mutation is not extinct and not fixed
+	   #Check that mutation is not extinct and not fixed and is neutral
            if pop.mcounts[i] > 0 and pop.mcounts[i] < twoN and pop.mutations[i].neutral is True:
 		extant+=1
        #return our count